 PS4 players looking for a competitive edge should absolutely consider the Razer Raiju Tournament Edition controller, which pitches itself squarely as a premium eSports solution.
 Not only does it boast a nice weight and build quality to help relay that premium feel, but it also offers players a suite of programmable options thanks to the corresponding Razer app.
 Just simply sync the app to the controller via Bluetooth and away you go, able to tweak the function of each button however you see fit and even set the level of rumble on either side of the gamepad.
 In terms of the best PS4 controllers for sheer versatility, the Razer Raiju Tournament Edition certainly earns its place.

-Other entries on this list may try and distance themselves from the classic Dualshock 4 design, but in its Asymmetrical Wireless Controller Nacon has opted to keep things familiar – bar one notable exception.
-You see, in this design Nacon has affectionately recognised the appeal the Dualshock 4 offers so many players via its ergonomic design, with the only real major difference being that the gamepad’s analogue sticks are, you guessed it, asymmetrical.
-This is particularly useful for those that find the traditional PS4 controller layout oddly off-putting but aren’t looking to throw the baby out with the bath water entirely, so to speak.
+Other entries on this list may try and distance themselves from the classic Dualshock 4 design, but in its Asymmetrical Wireless Controller, Nacon has opted to keep things familiar – bar one notable exception.
+You see, in this design Nacon has affectionately recognized the appeal the Dualshock 4 offers so many players via its ergonomic design, with the only real major difference being that the gamepad’s analog sticks are, you guessed it, asymmetrical.
+This is particularly useful for those that find the traditional PS4 controller layout oddly off-putting.
+Certainly one to consider if you prefer the Xbox One controllers.

 It makes our list of the best PS4 controllers largely because of how it fills this admittedly niche gap so well, all while still retaining the convenience that comes through wireless play and functionating almost identically to the traditional Dualshock 4.
 The Nacon Asymmetrical Wireless Controller might be a little plumber than its direct influence, but even that gives it a satisfying sense of heft any devout PS4 player will come to appreciate.
-It also helps that the controller features a price that’s competitive when compared to other third-party PS4 gamepad options, solidifying Nacon’s mix of Dualshock 4 with just a splash of Xbox One controller as a reliable design.
+It also helps that the controller features a price that’s competitive when compared to other third-party PS4 gamepad options.

-Despite being primarily known for developing some of the best racing wheel peripherals around, Thrustmaster’s first true attempt at supplanting the Dualshock 4 controller is also one of the best.
-A lot of this is down to how it handles customisation, which works by letting players swap out different button modules depending on their functional or aesthetic preferences.
-There’s also a suite of extra configurable buttons located on the eSwap Pro’s back plate – perfect for tournament players craving a competitive edge.
+Despite being primarily known for developing some of the best PC steering wheels around, Thrustmaster’s first true attempt at supplanting the Dualshock 4 controller is also one of the best.
+A lot of this is down to how it handles customization, which works by letting players swap out different button modules depending on their functional or aesthetic preferences.
+There’s also a suite of extra configurable buttons located on the eSwap Pro’s backplate – perfect for tournament players craving a competitive edge.
 There are four of them in total, and rather than opt for the traditional paddles you see with most eSports controllers, Thrustmaster’s take better resemble face buttons and are therefore harder to mistakenly press.